sonyahack1/kids_2.0-Tasks/pwn_spbctf/pwn-5_Easy_Overflow_1/pwn_spbctf-Easy_Overflow_1___19.06.2025.md

 ![pwgen_string](./screenshots/pwgen_string.png)

 > The string is ready.
-Don't forget to add `Yesss!"` at the end because we need to overwrite the value of the `local_10` variable after overflow.
+Don't forget to add `"Yesss!"` at the end because we need to overwrite the value of the `local_10` variable after overflow.
 That is, by the conditions after overflow
 > I replace the value of the current variable `local_10` with the string `"Yesss!"` and then the logic will be as follows - `iVarl == 0 ` -> `"Yesss!" == "Yesss!"`.

 > I run the `mc4_censored` file and send there the generated string with `Yesss!` added: